tnv-lei/tnv-lei/README.md

 ## About TNV LEI

-[TNV LEI](https://www.tnvlei.com/en-GB/about) describes itself as a **GLEIF-accredited Local Operating Unit (LOU)** for issuing and managing Legal Entity Identifiers.
+[TNV LEI](https://www.tnvlei.com/en-GB/about) is a **GLEIF-accredited Local Operating Unit (LOU)** for issuing and managing Legal Entity Identifiers.
 Its published service flow covers **registration, renewal, transfer, challenge support, and updates**.

 For the official pages referenced in this guide: